karolcholewa/blog/_posts/2023-03-21-combinations-variations-permutations.md

 title: "Combinations, Variations, Permutations"
 categories: [EmailMarketing]
 ---
-A short cheet sheet useful for a tech marketer.
+A short cheet with basic combinatorics formulas that are handy in martech too.
 For example, a **combination** can help to find a number of possible scenarios to test entry source criteria.
 A **variation** explains why a system requires stronger passwords than a 4-digits bicycle lock&hellip;

 ## Combinations - Order Does Not Matter
 If the ACME fintech company offers five different products (n-number of uniquely identified product codes), how many scenarios does a QA person need to test the possible product combinations, if a Client purchased a k-number of unique products?
 It could be useful to test different versions of a copy to display depending on the product combination.